enzo405/Decision-Manager-API/README.md

 - `SystemInfo.deviceUniqueIdentifier` on Android 10+ resets on app reinstall — player progression is lost if the app is uninstalled
 - No real authentication for players — device ID only
-- Admin UI requires direct network access to the API